-Things You Must Know About Tax Brackets 2023
+Things you Must Know About Tax Brackets 2023

 Once tax time rolls around one of the most important things you need to know is what bracket you fall into.
 These brackets are used to figure out what tax rates you will be paying.
 This article will go over how to figure out which tax bracket you are in and some other helpful tips that will make tax season go a little smoother.